giacomo-gcad/carbon/dwb_lit_processing/ReadMe.md

 The procedure is based on the methodology proposed by
 Harris, N.L., Gibbs, D.A., Baccini, A. _et al._ Global maps of twenty-first century forest carbon fluxes. _Nat.
 Clim.
 Chang._ **11,** 234–240 (2021). https://doi.org/10.1038/s41558-020-00976-6
-In short, three datasets are reclassed and combined.
-For each unique combination of classes, the Dead Wood Biomass (DWB) and Litter (LIT)  coefficients provided in table S4 of the mentioned article are assigned to each pixel and the two resulting maps are multiplied by AGB map in order to derive DWB and LIT datasets.
+In short, three datasets (ecozones, elevation and precipitation) are reclassed and combined.
+For each unique combination of classes, the corresponding Dead Wood Biomass (DWB) and Litter (LIT)  coefficients provided in table S4 of the mentioned article are assigned to each pixel and the two resulting maps are multiplied by AGB map in order to derive DWB and LIT datasets.

 ## Input data